bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 **cross-answers-seagate-central-samba-X.X.X.txt**

 This file contains information that allows samba to be cross compiled for the arm platform.
-If you create a new cross-answers file you will need to modify the main samba build script **build-samba-08-samba.sh** to point at the new cross answers file.
+The build script for samba will automatically use the latest version of cross-answers found in the build directory.

 For more details about the samba cross-answers file see